 If you’re going to give OLED a try, this might be the time to start considering.
 I’ll contend you can still get away with an LG B7, the baseline from a couple of generations ago, but the TVs have gotten exceptional.
 Burn-in and input lag are two of the biggest knocks against OLED, especially for gamers, but according to reviews, that should be a non-issue on the LG CX.
 So long as you’re not watching the news or playing games with the same HUD for many consecutive hours on end, you shouldn’t run into any nasty image retention issues anytime soon.

-Now down to its all-time low price of $1,850 for the 65" model or $3,497 for the 77" size at Buy Dig, these TVs come with $75 and $300 Visa gift cards, respectably.
-The CX is one of the best LG currently has to offer.
+Now down to the low price of $1,997 for the 65" model at both Amazon and BuyDig, the CX is one of the best LG currently has to offer.
 It begins with that beautiful OLED panel, of course, which bids sayonara to muddy grays and backlight bleed thanks to its per-pixel lighting.
 For movies, Dolby Atmos and Dolby Vision HDR return to give you the best cinematic experience possible, the latter adding a feature that automatically tunes the picture around your ambient lighting conditions and the content you’re watching.

-This story was originally published by Quentyn Kennemer on 10/20/2020 and updated by Quentyn Kennemer with new information on 11/11/2020.
+This story was originally published by Quentyn Kennemer on 10/20/2020 and updated by Giovanni Colantonio with new information on 01/29/2021.